 The extra-wide wheels on this model will aid it to over any type of pool surfaces, but the fact that it is not a scrubbing model will leave you yet have to brush the sides of your pool.

 Though the Pool Rover is a cheaper alternative to the other two Aquabot models in this review, ensure that it offers enough of what you need before making your final decision.

-Why Go with A Robotic Pool Cleaner?favourite thing about a robotic pool cleaner is the fact that there is so much less put on and tears on your pump.
+Probably our favourite thing about a robotic pool cleaner is the fact that there is so much less put on and tears on your pump.
 The robotic cleaners are stand-alone units; they do not require your current pool equipment to function.